sanfinity-Iot/openremote/Developer-Guide:-Maintaining-an-installation.md

       - "org.openremote.manager.server.Main"
 ```

-Then restart the service with:
+After changing any configuration, restart the service with:

 ```
 SERVICE=manager && PROJECT=<Your project name> && PROFILE=<Your docker-compose.yml> && \